PostHog/posthog.com/contents/docs/pipelines/user-agent-populator.md

 One common use-case for this app is populating client information when sending events from the server-side.
 Typically, a `UserAgent` header will be set when a client sends a request to your server, which your server can then forward to PostHog with the `$useragent` property.
 This gives you an idea of what types of clients are using your service and allows you to create insights that filter based on these properties.

-### What if my question isn't answered above?
+## What if my question isn't answered above?

 We love answering questions.
-Ask us anything via [our Questions page](/questions) or using the Q&A widget at the bottom of this page.
+Ask us anything [in our community forums](/questions) or using the Q&A widget at the bottom of this page.

-You can also [join the PostHog Community Slack group](/slack) to collaborate with others and get advice on developing your own PostHog apps.

-### Further information
+## FAQ

 ### Who maintains this app?